ekaestle/baytomo2d/README.md

 __dataset_eastalps.dat__
 __synthetic_measurements_rayleigh.txt__

 These are subsets of the original datasets used in the publication of Kaestle and Tilmann, 2023.
-You can use them to reproduce Figs.4 and 8 (partially).
+You can use them to partially reproduce Figs. 2 and 6.
 You should be able to use them for a test run of the program.

 ## Further information